Reception - Czechia

 Calculation and amount

-The Ministry shall stipulate by decree the amount of pocket money per calendar day, depending on the applicant's age and the payment dates for reception and accommodation centres.
+The ministry stipulates by decree the amount of pocket money per calendar day, depending on the applicant's age and the payment dates for reception and accommodation centres.
 In general, the applicant will be provided with a pocket allowance of CZK 30 (around EUR 1.19) per calendar day.

-If the asylum facility does not provide food, the applicant shall receive financial assistance corresponding to the minimum living standard for the applicant and any dependent persons.
+If the asylum facility does not provide food, the applicant receives financial assistance corresponding to the minimum living standard for the applicant and any dependent persons.
 During the provision of financial assistance, the applicant will not be entitled to pocket money.

 If the applicant’s health requires increased costs for a special diet, as recommended by a specialist physician, financial assistance will be increased by the amount corresponding to the increased livelihood amount under special legislation for the special diet.